 We're talking of course about Selective Androgen Receptor Modulators, or SARMs for short, and we're here to give you a crash course in what they are and the potential pitfalls that await anyone testing these unchartered waters.

-In other words, androgens are compounds that stimulates or regulates the development of "what makes men, men" via binding to androgen receptors (AR).
-FYI, testosterone is the most well known androgen around.
+In other words, androgens are compounds that stimulate or regulate the development of "what makes men, men" via binding to androgen receptors (AR).
+FYI, testosterone is the most well-known androgen around.

 Androgen receptors are one part of a larger "communication pathway" in the body that results in greater expression of certain genes.
 This ability to bind and "connect" to androgen receptors is what gives all of these anabolic compounds their muscle-building properties.